-As of mid-August, the former Critiquing and Editing Service will continue to empower writers to improve their craft with a renewed focus on manuscript critique.
+The former Critiquing and Editing Service will continue to empower writers to improve their craft with a renewed focus on manuscript critique.
 By providing a general assessment of a manuscript, a critique offers feedback on formal and substantive elements of prose, poetry, plays, and screenplays.

 The service will continue offer members access to our roster of professional critiquers at below market rates.

 Who can benefit from the Critique Service?
 Members with full or partial manuscripts in need of a professional-quality craft-related critique.
 The critique is meant to guide the writer to revise and hone their manuscript, in line with contemporary publishing-industry standards.

 A manuscript critique provides a bird’s eye view on the core elements of your writing, with actionable advice on how to strengthen the overall work.

 Most writers will tell you that revision is where the magic happens.
 A general assessment by an experienced editor gives craft guidance and encouragement to make those revisions.
 Knowing what you do well and what needs attention is an investment in your current and future writing projects.